Land and Water Conservation Fund

-- American Battlefield Protection Program, sponsoring the preservation of historic battlefields
+- American Battlefield Protection Program.
+This program sponsors the preservation of historic battlefields.

-- Forest Legacy Program, a Forest Service program to encourage the protection of privately owned forest lands
+- Forest Legacy Program.
+This is a Forest Service program that encourages the protection of privately owned forest lands.

-- Cooperative Endangered Species Conservation Fund, a Fish and Wildlife Service program that provides funding to states and territories for species and habitat conservation on non-federal lands
+- Cooperative Endangered Species Conservation Fund.
+This is a Fish and Wildlife Service program that provides funding to states and territories for species and habitat conservation on non-federal lands.

 Every year during the budget process, Congress determines the total appropriation from the fund to support each of these purposes.